Bodywork as a self-knowledge method – Q&A

 Thus, bodywork and Bodywork are two different terminologies.

 WHAT KIND OF APPROACH IS BODYWORK BASED ON?

-Bodywork is fundamentally formed by Integral Psychology.
+Bodywork is fundamentally formed by Nondual philosophy and Integral Psychology.
 By understanding the development of human consciousness, techniques are selected to match the given section of consciousness.

 By moving, touching and being touched, we might uncover earlier experiences that have their traces in our body.
 By processing these memories, we can manage current blocks.
 In this method, we focus on both intrapersonal and interpersonal dimensions.
 The most important elements of this method are: arrival in the body, group formation, search for resource (trust, self-power) and the integration of the various parts of the self and also of consciousness.
 After each process, there is room for verbalization and the cognitive realization of the very experiences.

-Bodywork is advised for the ones with healthy personality and for those who are spiritual seekers.
-In case of mental disorders, the psychoanalytical methodology of Márta Merényi can provide adequate and secure facilitation.
+Bodywork is advised for everyone with a healthy personality and for those who are spiritual seekers.
+In case of mental disorders, the Hungarian Association for Dance and Movement Therapy can provide adequate and secure facilitation.